- Explore the Corridor

-The National Canal Museum is dedicated to telling the story of America’s historic towpath canals with a specific focus on Pennsylvania’s Lehigh and Delaware Canals that carried anthracite coal from the mines in Northeastern PA to markets in the Lehigh Valley, Philadelphia, and beyond.
+The National Canal Museum is dedicated to telling the story of America’s historic towpath canals with a specific focus on Pennsylvania’s Lehigh and Delaware Canals.
+These canals carried anthracite coal from the mines in Northeastern PA to markets in the Lehigh Valley, Philadelphia, and beyond.
 The museum interprets the historic impact and culture of canals, as well as the science and technology behind their building, through a variety of exhibits and hands-on activities.
 With a docent to assist, children and adults can harness a mule, steer a canal boat, and engage in activities that help them learn how canals were built and what life was life for those who worked on them.

 Not to be missed are the 45-minute rides during the summer and fall on the Josiah White II, one of only three mule-drawn canal boats operating in America.
 The leisurely cruises are led and narrated by authentically costumed interpreters, who tell the story of the building of the Lehigh Canal and its role in America’s 19th Century Industrial Revolution.